-Biological interventions using highly specific immuno-modulatory agents represent a new therapeutic approach to the treatment of patients with severe psoriasis, especially those in whom other agents have failed, are contra-indicated or are for other reasons unsuitable.
-The scientific basis, mode of action, effectiveness and safety of these interventions have been more rigorously tested than many standard psoriasis therapies but the evidence is based on short term clinical trial interventions, commonly 3 -6 months; there is, however, some limited data up to three years with certain of these agents and considerably more experience from use in other diseases with others (infliximab and etanercept).

-Psoriasis tends to be a lifelong illness, most commonly starting before 40 years of age and often presenting initially in childhood or early adulthood.
+Biologic interventions using highly specific immuno-modulatory agents represent a rapidly developing therapeutic approach to the treatment of patients with moderate to severe psoriasis, especially those in whom other agents have failed, are contra-indicated or are for other reasons unsuitable.
+The scientific basis, mode of action, effectiveness and safety of these interventions have been more rigorously tested than many prior systemic psoriasis therapies but the initial evidence is based on short-term randomised clinical trial interventions, commonly 3 - 6 months.
+However psoriasis is generally a lifelong illness, most commonly starting before 40 years of age and often presenting initially in childhood or early adulthood.
 Patients with severe disease are known to have a significantly increased mortality, particularly from cardiovascular disease (Mallbris et al.;Wong et al.;Gladman et al.).
 They tend to require interventions over long periods of their life and many of these expose them to toxic and potentially fatal side effects.
-For photochemotherapy this includes squamous carcinoma and melanoma; for methotrexate, haematopoietic failure, cirrhosis and pulmonary fibrosis (rare in psoriasis patients); and for ciclosporin, renal impairment hypertension and its consequences.
-Paul et al noted a doubling of the incidence of malignancies in 1252 patients treated with ciclosporin due to a higher (six fold) incidence of squamous carcinoma, particularly in patients treated with PUVA and more than two years of ciclosporin (Paul et al.).
-With acitretin there may be the development of skeletal hyperostoses, hyperlipidaemia and its consequences, and hepatotoxicity.
+For photochemotherapy this includes squamous carcinoma and melanoma; for methotrexate, haematopoietic failure, cirrhosis and pulmonary fibrosis; and for ciclosporin, renal impairment hypertension and its consequences.
+Paul et al. noted a doubling of the incidence of malignancies in 1252 patients treated with ciclosporin due to a higher (six fold) incidence of squamous carcinoma, particularly in patients treated with ultraviolet A combined with psoralen (PUVA) and more than two years of ciclosporin (Paul et al.).
+With acitretin there may be the development of skeletal hyperostosis, hyperlipidaemia and its consequences, and hepatotoxicity.
 Side effects such as nausea, vomiting, headache, hair loss, myopathy etc. can prevent the use of an agent in some patients.
 The long term effects and relative risks with each of the modalities or combinations of these modalities are poorly studied and poorly understood.